A small step for us. A big step for your case.

 Unified Patent Court (UPC)

-According to the provisions of the UPCA, the UPC is in particular (exclusively) competent for
+According to the provisions of the UPCA, the Unified Patent Court is in particular (exclusively) competent for

 • actions for actual or threatened infringements of patents and supplementary protection certificates and related defences, including counterclaims concerning licences,